 There is another difference between the words of God conveyed by the prophets and the words expressed by the incarnate God.
 Many of the words expressed by the incarnate God are human languages.
 The languages are common and easy to understand when they are heard by man.
 Most words of God conveyed by the prophets were divine languages that were difficult to understand when they were heard by man.
 Let’s look at two passages of the words of Almighty God.

 Almighty God says, “When God had not yet become flesh, people did not understand much of what He said, because His words came out of complete divinity.
 The perspective and context of what He said was invisible and unreachable to mankind; it was expressed from a spiritual realm that people could not see.
 For people who lived in the flesh, they could not pass through the spiritual realm.
 But after God became flesh, He spoke to mankind from the perspective of humanity, and He came out of and surpassed the scope of the spiritual realm.
 He could express His divine disposition, will, and attitude through things humans could imagine, things they saw and encountered in their lives, and using methods that humans could accept, in a language they could understand, and with knowledge they could grasp, to allow mankind to understand and to know God, to comprehend His intention and His required standards within the scope of their capacity and to the degree that they were able.
-This was the method and principle of God’s work in humanity” (“God’s Work, God’s Disposition, and God Himself III” in Continuation of The Word Appears in the Flesh).
+This was the method and principle of God’s work in humanity” (“God’s Work, God’s Disposition, and God Himself III” in The Word Appears in the Flesh).